This manual is for BookmarkFS, version 0.1.6.

 Without this option, the Tcl interpreter has limited functionalities

-as if created with interp create -safe
+as if created with interp create -safe.

 See Safe Interpreters.

-Each time fsck.bookmarkfs
+Each time fsck.bookmarkfs finds an entry,

 or completes a handler-initiated operation,